janogale/reactnative-workshop/lessons/21-react-hooks.md

 description: 'We talk about React Hooks and cover the main ones'
 ---

 React hooks were added to React in v16.8.0 and React Native in v0.59.

-Hooks are a built in system for managing state and side-effects in function components.
-The introduction of hooks was incredibly exciting for the community.
-Before hooks the only way to do anything even mildly complicated like save component state or make a network request required a class component, or setting up redux and thunks or sagas.
-This is no longer the case!
-A lot of modern React and React Native applications are written using just function components and React hooks!
+Hooks are specially-implemented functions that let us add functionality to React components beyond just creating and returning React elements

 Hooks in React Native work _exactly_ the same as in plain React, so if you already know about hooks, you're good to go!
 Refer to the [React](https://reactjs.org/docs/hooks-intro.html) documentation on hooks for more info.